rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/1 - Ingest/readme.md

     _Adding a storage account_

-1. In the ensuing blade, enter a name for the new storage account in **Name** field.
+1. In the ensuing blade, enter a name for the new storage account in the **Name** field.
 The name is important, because it forms one part of the URL through which blobs created under this account can be accessed.

 	> Storage account names can be 3 to 24 characters in length and can only contain numbers and lowercase letters.
 In addition, the name you enter must be unique within Azure; if someone else has chosen the same name, you'll be notified that the name isn't available with a red exclamation mark in the **Name** field.